-Croatia: Marubeni & HEP new TPP Plomin C expensive electricity impacted from regional exports28.
-September 2015. / SEE Energy News
+Croatia: Marubeni & HEP new TPP Plomin C expensive electricity impacted from regional exports, SEE Energy News

 Given that the projects of new power plants in the region have being slowly developed, the problem could be visible after 2019th where BiH could have up to 20,000 GWh available for export, and Serbia 18,000 GWh.